Trxppy/ecosystem-simulator/readme.md

 - [ ] Add save feature to simulation
 - Any new species created during simulation are stored in output
 - Also tracks extinct species
-- [ ] Add transfer saved organisms feature to environment
-- Transfers new organisms from output to the user list of organism
 - [ ] Calculate species fitness based on what percent did not die due to natural causes
 - [ ] Add sleep variable for animals and preferred shelter location
 - If animal sleep is below default, then searching distance for food/water/mates is diminished and all movement is reduced